bugzilla/bugzilla/docs/en/rst/api/core/v1/comment.rst

 .. code-block:: js

    {
-     "ids" : [123,..],
      "comment" : "This is an additional comment", "is_private" : false
    }

-``ids`` is optional in the data example above and can be used to specify adding a comment to more than one bug at the same time.

 ===========  =======  ===========================================================
 name         type     description
 ===========  =======  ===========================================================
-**id**       int      The ID or alias of the bug to append a comment to. ids          array    List of integer bug IDs to add the comment to.
+**id**       int      The ID or alias of the bug to append a comment to.
 **comment**  string   The comment to append to the bug.
 If this is empty
                       or all whitespace, an error will be thrown saying that you did not set the ``comment`` parameter.